-Our assessments and observations highlight that the prolonged lockdown and impact of the pandemic generally negatively affected our children's wellbeing, and therefore had an effect on their progress.
-This impact was on our PP pupils was greater, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions as had been planned.
+We are particularly proud of these outcomes as it is nationally recognised that the prolonged lockdown and impact of the pandemic generally negatively affected children's wellbeing and had a detrimental effect on their progress.
+This impact was greater for disadvantaged children nationally.
+This demonstrates the success of our pupil premium funded improvements to teaching and targeted interventions.